-Although this watch doesn’t feature a solar cell, the SR927W battery that animates this watch can supply it with power for around two years, which is just fine because you will have to visit service anyway in order to keep its guaranteed water resistance of 200 meters (those gaskets need change once in a while).
+Although this watch doesn’t feature a solar cell, the SR927W battery that animates this watch can supply it with power for around two years, which is just fine because you will have to visit service anyway in order to keep its guaranteed water-resistance of 200 meters (those gaskets need a change once in a while).

 If you happen to live in a place where there is no such signal available, you will probably not be happy with the timekeeper’s ability to keep good time, but there are not so many places after all (or, at least, not so many places where people can actually afford a watch that costs more than their entire village makes per year.)

-So far, the watch is sold in Japan at around $290, which makes it a very affordable beater for those who just can’t spend their weekends lying on a sofa and playing Super Mario with their imaginary friends.
+So far, the watch is sold in Japan at around $290, which makes it an affordable beater for those who just can’t spend their weekends lying on a sofa and playing Super Mario with their imaginary friends.

 Price: Approx. $290